-Engrossed Second Substitute Senate Bill (E2SSB) 5213 exercises the state option to exempt individuals convicted of a drug-related felony from the Temporary Assistance for Needy Families (TANF) ban on receipt of benefits.
+Engrossed Second Substitute Senate Bill (E2SSB) 5213 exercises the state option to exempt individuals convicted of a drug-related felony from the TANF ban on receipt of benefits.
 The statutorily mandated effective date was September 1, 2005.

 Senate Bill (SB) 6411 required DSHS to implement simplified reporting for the Basic Food program beginning October 2004.
 In addition, Basic Food eligibility restrictions for persons convicted of a drug-related felony were removed effective July 2004.
 The restriction prohibiting fleeing felons from receiving Basic Food is still applicable.